Because there’s always the small print!

 - Judging is based on criteria determined by RGT and the judging panel.

-- 21 entrants (and up to three reserves) will be selected to take part as performers in the live semi-finals.
+- Up to 24 entrants (and possibly reserves) will be selected to take part as performers in the live semi-finals.

-- At each semi final, up to three performers will be selected to take part in the live final.
+- At each semi final, two to four performers will be selected to take part in the live final.

-- Up to three further “wild card” finalists will be selected from the remaining performers to make eight finalists in total.
+- Further “wild card” finalists will be selected from the other performers, making eight finalists in total.

-- At the final, a single RGT winner and single runner up will be announced.
+- At the final, a single RGT winner and two runners-up will be announced.

 - Audience participation and/or response will be an influencing factor at the live shows but the judging panel are the arbiters in selecting winners at each stage.

-- The judging panel at each live stage will be four people unconnected with any of the entrants or performers involved.
+- The judging panel at each live stage will be four people with suitable backgrounds and credentials.
+We strive that these people are unconnected to any of the entrants or performers involved, but if there is any connection this will be declared by the judges in their public comments.

 C. Live Performances

-- Performers must be available from 5pm on performance days for preparation.
+- Performers must be available at The BENN Hall from 5pm on performance days for preparation.
 Exact arrival times will be specified once the programme is finalised.

 - All performers must remain at the event venue for the full show period and until released by the RGT event management team.

-- A parent or guardian responsible for a performer under the age of 18 must be present for the preparation period, purchase a ticket and be in the audience for the full show or shows, and be able to attend backstage if called to do so by RGT.
+- A parent or guardian responsible for a performer under the age of 18 must be present for the preparation period, purchase a ticket and be in the audience for the full show or shows, and be able to attend backstage if called to do so by RGT or venue staff.

 - Performers agree to work closely and promptly with the RGT and venue technical team to ensure efficient stage management and quick set-up between acts.

-- Any equipment used that is owned by a performer must be approved by the venue technical team and be fully compatible with the sound system provided.
+- Any equipment used that is owned by a performer must be approved by the RGT technical team in advance and be fully compatible with the sound system provided.

 - Any performance which includes profanity or obscenity will be immediately terminated by the judges and technical team, and the entrant disqualified.

-- Performers must comply immediately with any instructions given by the RGT or venue Stage Manager.
+- Performers must comply immediately with any or directions or instructions given by the RGT or venue Stage Manager.

 - Performance timing will start immediately a performer is audible and a maximum of 15 seconds after the compere’s introduction and applause.

-- Performers, RGT staff, venue staff and chaperones only are permitted backstage.
+- Performers, RGT staff, venue staff and parents/chaperones only are permitted backstage.

-- Performers must comply with all venue and stage safety instructions.
+- Performers must comply with all venue and stage safety instructions and rules.

-- Entrants agree that RGT can republish or link to submitted audio and video.
+- Entrants agree that RGT can republish or link to submitted video.

 - Performers agree to the recording and publication, including online, of photographs, audio and video taken by RGT and local newspapers/radio stations during the event including backstage.